Brachyopa vacua: Description

 Head a dirty yellow with a brown stripe on the cheek.
 Thorax with yellow hair and a double row of dark median lines.
 Scutellum with yellow hairs.
 Large yellow spots on the second abdominal segment.
 Wings, longer than last abdominal segment.
 Legs brown with light yellow at joints.

 Larvae and puparium

 Larva.
 Length, 8 mm.x 3 mm., appears opaque yellow-ochre, brown, to black.
 Pointed anteriorly, widening in middle.
 Entirely wrinkled and covered with black spines ventrally.

 Puparium Length7 mm. cylindrical, wedge shaped in profile.
 The pupal spiracles are reddish-brown, conical, and curved outward, bearing numerous small tubercles around the sides and with one at the apex.
-The larvae was taken from the juice of decaying fungi under dead bark of a tulip tree.
+The larvae were taken from the juice of decaying fungi under dead bark of a tulip tree.